My Mission: Making Things Matter

 It was just another day at work for K9 Blek, a Czech-German shepherd.
 The K9 had scented three robbery suspects in a densely wooded area and gave pursuit.
 But on this day, K9 Blek gave his life attempting to apprehend the suspects.

-Blek’s partner Harris County Precinct 4 Deputy Constable Ted Dahlin went home to his family that night.
-Dahlen knew the dangers he faced that day — a single officer hampered by poor maneuverability and visibility in the bayou thicket.
-He knew he owed his life to the actions of his K9.
+Blek’s partner, Harris County Precinct 4 Deputy Constable Ted Dahlin, went home safely that night to his family.
+Dahlin knew the dangers he had faced that day, a single officer hampered by poor maneuverability and visibility in the bayou thicket.
+He owed his life to the actions of his K9.

-When I learned of their story on the local nightly news — and heard that the department couldn’t afford to replace the heroic K9 — I knew I had to make K9 Blek’s life matter.
-I knew I had to help other officers like Ted Dahlin go home to their families at night.
+When I learned of their story on the local nightly news and heard that the department couldn’t afford to replace the heroic K9, I knew I had to make K9 Blek’s life matter.
+I had to help other officers like Ted Dahlin go home to their families at night.

-K9s are highly valuable assets to any law enforcement agency.
-These warrior dogs assist in narcotics and munitions detection, patrol and arrests.
-Their senses are vastly more sensitive than their human partners — they hear and smell danger far earlier, which can make the difference between life and death.
-Unfortunately, with purchase costs running between $15,000 and $25,000, K9s are often the first weapons to fall to budget cuts.
+K9s are highly valuable assets to any law enforcement agency and school district.
+These warrior dogs assist in narcotics, ammunition detection, patrol and arrests.
+Their senses are vastly more sensitive than their human partners, hearing and smelling danger far earlier.
+This can make the difference between life and death.
+Unfortunately, with K9 costs running between $15,000 and $25,000, K9s are often the first to fall to budget cuts.

-Our story has been shared with millions through such broadcasts The Real Story with Gretchen Carlson on the Fox News Channel and NBC Nightly News with Brian Williams.
-We’ve been featured in countless articles from trade publications like K-9 Cop Magazine to People, one of the most read magazines in the country.
-Like a dog barking at the door wanting to be let in, we have demanded attention for our mission and these great K9s.
+Our story has been shared with millions through such broadcasts as The Steve Harvey Show: Harvey’s Heros, The Real Story with Gretchen Carlson on the Fox News Channel and NBC Nightly News with Brian Williams.
+We’ve been featured in countless articles from trade publications like K-9 Cop Magazine to People Magazine, one of the most read magazines in the country.
 We’ve even taken a New Year’s Day stroll down Colorado Boulevard in Pasadena, California, for the Tournament of Roses Parade with a 28-foot high floral K9 to raise awareness, share our story, and hopefully encourage others to do the same.